 from start to finish

-We then when on to create, as much planting area as possible, whilst still ensuring there was space for seating in the sunniest spot.
-A large planter was created at the sunny far end and planting ‘pockets’ were placed on either side of the path, in as much of the garden that has sufficient light.
+Maximising Space – We created as much planting area as possible whilst still ensuring space for seating in the sunniest spot.
+We created a large planter at the far sunny end, and planting ‘pockets’ were placed on either side of the path, in as much of the garden that has sufficient light.
 The back boundary supporting wall was clad in oak to tie in with the planter giving a cohesive look.

 ‘’Carole has designed our dream courtyard garden.
 She helped us choose appropriate plants for our super sunny and super shady sites and came up with a really eye catching design for beds, borders and planters based on our love of Hebridean island plants transported to south London.
 She relocated some of our old plants which have now flowered for the first time and added height, depth and breadth as well as cool colours.